Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Results and analysis

-where $g_i$ ($i=u,l$) is the number of states with the same energy ($g_i=1+2i$), $A_{ul}$ is the Einstein $A$-coefficient of spontaneous emission, and $\nu$ is the transition's frequency in GHz.
-Using this relation we derive the column densities for \hcop\ and HCN using a source size the same as that for \co, and for SO using a source size the same as that for CS; the values are listed in Table~\ref{tab-abundances}.
+where $g_i$ ($i=u,l$) is the number of states with the same energy ($g_i=1+2i$), $A_{ul}$ is the Einstein $A$-coefficient of spontaneous emission, and $\nu$ is transition frequency in units of GHz.
+From this relation we derive the column densities for \hcop\ and HCN, using the same source size as for \co, and for SO using the source size for CS.
+The values are listed in Table~\ref{tab-abundances}.